TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 :file:`composer.json`
 ---------------------

-*-- required* in composer-based installations
+*-- required* in Composer-based installations

 For more information, see :ref:`composer-json`.

 .. versionchanged:: 11.4
-   The ordering of installed extensions and their dependencies are loaded from the :file:`composer.json` file, instead of :file:`ext_emconf.php` in composer-based installations.
+   The ordering of installed extensions and their dependencies are loaded from the :file:`composer.json` file, instead of :file:`ext_emconf.php` in Composer-based installations.

 .. note::
    Extension authors should ensure that the information in the :file:`composer.json`